Food, Jordan, Middle Eastern Food

 11. Falafel Sandwich

-Falafel is a made of finely ground chickpeas and fava beans mixed with herbs, then deep-fried to perfection.
-It’s often served in a flatbread sandwich which is grilled on the outside, stuffed with fresh vegetables and lined with Tahini sauce.
+Falafel is made of finely ground chickpeas and fava beans mixed with herbs, then deep-fried to perfection.
+It’s often served in a flatbread sandwich which is grilled on the outside, stuffed with fresh vegetables, and lined with Tahini sauce.
 There is no dairy or eggs involved, making falafel popular among vegetarians and vegans.

 Al Quds Falafel on Rainbow Street, Amman